A polynomial time algorithm for solving the closest vector problem in zonotopal lattices: Zonotopal lattices

 Consider the vertex-arc incidence matrix $M(D) \in \{-1,0,+1\}^{V \times A}$ of $D$ and let $v_0, \ldots, v_n \in \mathbb{R}^A$ be the row vectors of $M$.
 Their integral span coincides with the cographic lattice $L' = \mathcal{L}(D)^\perp \cap \mathbb{Z}^A$.
 Furthermore, the vectors $v_0, \ldots, v_n$ form an obtuse superbasis of $L'$ and $(v_i,v_j)_g = -g_{ij} = b_i^{\sf T} b_j$ holds when $v_i$ and $v_j$ are adjacent in $D$.
 Hence, the lattice $L$ which is of Voronoi's first kind is isometric to the cographic lattice $L'$.

 Clearly, this construction can be reversed.
 Starting from a vertex-arc incidence matrix of a weakly connected acyclic directed graph defining a cographic lattice one can get an obtuse superbasis of this lattice.
-What happens when the graph defining the cographic lattice is not weakly connected?
-Then one can make it weakly connected by identifying vertices of distinct connected components without changing the cographic lattice. \end{proof}
+If the graph defining the cographic lattice is not weakly connected, then one can make it weakly connected by identifying vertices of distinct connected components without changing the cographic lattice. \end{proof}

 For instance, the root lattice

 is a lattice of Voronoi's first kind.
 Its Delone graph is the cycle graph $C_{n+1}$ of length $n+1$.
 The dual lattice $ \mathsf{A}_n^*$ is again a lattice of Voronoi's first kind.
 Its Delone graph is the complete graph $\mathsf{K}_{n+1}$ on $n + 1$ vertices.
 The Voronoi cell of $\mathsf{A}_n^*$ is the $n$-dimensional permutahedron.